 They say what kind of camera took that picture?
 I tell them that an artist took the picture, not a camera.
 It's like asking what kind of typewriter wrote that novel?
 Or is Microsoft word better than some other program.
 Of course, what’s most important in writing is the words you use.

 Cameras are tools.
 Photoshop is a tool.
 Lights are tools.
 Nothing more.
 A photographer with a vision is a hero and can take incredible pictures using even poor quality equipment.

 I attended a wedding a while back, as a guest.
 The bride came up to me and asked me to take a few photos of her cutting the cake.
 I only had a $8 disposable camera.
 It was on the table for the guests to use.
 I said to the bride, ok let’s cut the cake.
 I pushed the little button to charge the flash.
 I took a shot.
 Then I said, let me take a couple more photos.
 At her request I took a few more shots, including a bridal portrait.

 Do I use professional equipment?
 Yes, because it makes my life easier.
 The camera focuses faster, has more accurate exposure.
-The lights give consistent color, etc. When you take 100, 200 or more photos per day, that’s important.
+The lights have consistent color, etc. When you take 100, 200 or more photos per day, that’s important.